shinymonitor/qmtik/README.md

 # Quantized Model Training and Inference Kit

 A minimal, dependency-free, allocation-agnostic stb-style library for quantized neural networks designed for embedded systems and resource constrained environments.
-This implementation uses 8-bit integer quantization for both weights and activations.
-It can achieve 4x smaller model size, 2-4x faster inference, and minimal, if not none, accuracy loss.
+It uses uint8_t quantization for weights and activations to achieve 4x smaller model size, 2-4x faster inference, and minimal, if not none, accuracy loss.

+On the MNIST dataset, QMTIK achieves ~95% test accuracy with a model that is just ~300KB and runs inference in ~0.5ms per sample on a modern CPU.

 ## Features
-- No dependencies
 - uint8_t weights and activations for small memory usage and model size
+- Adam optimization with batching
+- Quantization-Aware Training to minimize accuracy loss
 - Easy to modify network structure
 - Multiple activation, output processing and cost functions
-- Adam optimization
-- Batching
 - Multiple learning rate decay functions
-- Trains with fake quantization to minimize accuracy loss
+- Adjustable weight and activation scaling factors
+- No dependencies
 - No dynamic memory (allocation-agnostic)
-- Adjustable weight and activation scaling factors

 ## Use Cases
 - Embedded AI: Deploy neural networks on microcontrollers